 History

-Daycholah Center, as we know it, was founded in 1902 with a gift of $1,000 to secure property on Green Lake where people could gather in Christian community for fun, relaxation, and faith exploration.
-Since its founding as the Green Lake Bible Institute, Daycholah Center has evolved and adapted to the changing times.
-It moved from a separate corporation to a non-profit stock corporation which included a number of denominations.
-These faith groups worked together to provide for this program and to share the space and facilities to meet their individual and collective programmatic goals.
+People of many faith traditions have shared and gathered at Daycholah Center since it was founded in 1902 as the Green Lake Bible Institute.
+A gift of $1,000 secured the property on Green Lake.
+Since its founding, Daycholah Center has evolved and adapted to the changing times.
+It moved from a separate corporation to a non-profit stock corporation which included several denominations.
+These faith groups worked together to provide programming and to share the space and facilities to meet their individual and collective goals.
+Over time other denominations moved away from camping programs, so the Congregational Church (a predecessor to the United Church of Christ) bought the stock shares and eventually owned the entire property.

 Moon Beach was originally a family owned fishing resort.
 In 1957 the Evangelical Reformed Church in Wisconsin (one of the predecessors of the United Church of Christ), was looking for a camp where children and families could gather for recreation and renewal.
 The church found this beautiful property and secured it for a very attractive price.